frankiannelli/serverless-workshop/reference-notes.md

         AttributeType: N
 # then define the primary key with key schema
 # attribute name is user_id
+# A primary key is consists of a hash key and an optional range key.
+Hash key is used to select the DynamoDB partition.
+Partitions are parts of the table data.
+Range keys are used to sort the items in the partition, if they exist.
     KeySchema:
       - AttributeName: user_id
 # and key type is hash to indicate a partition key